Knowledge graphSettings

 What to remember

-• A network partition is not a global flag: different nodes may observe the situation differently.
+• A network partition is not a global flag: different nodes see the situation differently, and the decision ends up being local.

-• During a partition, the system is not choosing “two properties out of three” in the abstract.
-It is choosing a degradation strategy for a specific operation.
+• During a partition, the system does not pick “two properties out of three” in the abstract — it picks a degradation strategy for a specific operation.

-• CAP is useful when it helps reason about API behavior, user impact, and recovery procedures, not as a decorative diagram.
+• CAP is useful when it drives a conversation about API behavior, user impact, and recovery procedures — not as a decorative triangle on a slide.

 Original